Infinity242/KickViewBot/README.md

 1: Download Python 3.10 from the Microsoft store

-2: Open a command prompt in the folder with the python files
+2: Open a command prompt in the folder with the Python files

 3: Install using these commands